AEA structure and content

 As part of the ongoing development of AEA, the test may contain a small number of trial questions which will not be scored.

-All AEA candidates are asked to sign a statement acknowledging that relevant authorities may use their test results for research purposes.
-Candidates are assured that any use of their registration and test records will be treated with the utmost confidentiality.
-Candidate names will be separated from data in all cases.
+All AEA test taker's are asked to sign a statement acknowledging that relevant authorities may use their test results for research purposes.
+Test taker's are assured that any use of their registration and test records will be treated with the utmost confidentiality.
+Test taker names will be separated from data in all cases.
 Information about ACER’s collection of, access to and use of personal information can be found at Disclaimers.